 All manuscripts received are submitted to iThenticate®, a sophisticated plagiarism checking system, which compares the content of the manuscript with a vast database of web pages and academic publications.
 Manuscripts judged to be plagiarized or self-plagiarized, based on the iThenticate® report or any other source of information, will not be considered for publication.
 The submissions exceeding 25% similarity index score are generally returned to authors.,

 Format of Articles

 It is important that the file be saved in the native format of the word processor used.
 The text should be in single-column format.
 Articles must be concise and unnecessary duplication of data in text, tables and graphs should be avoided.
 Allusions to published work must be brief and limited to what is necessary to evaluate the findings in the manuscript.
-Before submitting manuscripts authors are recommended to consult recent issues of the Journal to see the form in which the articles appear.
+Before submitting manuscripts, authors are recommended to consult recent issues of the Journal to see the form in which the articles appear.

-The manuscripts submitted for publication should be prepared in the format of Times New Roman style, font at 12 pitch, full double spacing throughout and 3 cm margins of all edges.
-Each line should be numbered by using the line numbering facility within the word processing package.
+The manuscripts submitted for publication should be prepared in the format of Times New Roman style, font at 12 pitch, full double spacing throughout and 2.5 cm margins of all edges.
+Each line should be numbered by using the continuing line numbering facility within the word processing package.
 The pages should be numbered from “Abstract” section and numbers should be placed on lower right corner of the pages.
-The legend or caption of all illustrations such as figure, table and graphic must clearly be written in both Turkish and English and their appropriate position should be indicated in the text.
+The legend or caption of all illustrations such as figure, table and graphic must clearly be written and their appropriate position should be indicated in the text.
 When preparing tables, if table grids are used, only one grid for each individual table should be initiated.
 If no grid is used, tabs should be processed instead of spaces, to align columns.

 The manuscript should normally comprise: